errael/astrology-castro/README.md

 - automatic memory allocation

 #####    There's a cheat sheet
-For those who like to play around before reading the docs [cheat sheet](#cheat-sheet).
+For those who like to play around before reading the docs: [cheat sheet](#cheat-sheet).

 Here's a simple example.
 Note that the switch, macro and variable definitions could be in 3 different files.
 As in `Astrolog`, function names are case insensitive. _Switch and macro names are case sensitive_.
 ```